1. Home

 D3: Describe the problem

-Based on the problem definition, if necessary, a temporary, interim containment action should be verified and implemented.
+Based on the problem definition, an interim containment action should be verified and implemented if necessary.
 An interim containment plan is intended to be a preliminary stopgap and is often replaced by the permanent corrective action (step D5).
 In immunohistochemistry, the easiest interim containment plan is to stop performing the assay in-house and send-out material to a reference laboratory.

 D4: Root cause analysis (RCA)